How to Identify a Frozen Pipe

 Underground Pipes

 Frozen underground pipes are almost always a job for a professional plumber.
-They have access to specialized thawing machines that send controlled electrical current or steam through underground lines.
+They have access to specialized thawing machines that send controlled electrical current or steam through underground lines, often resolving the freeze in under 10 minutes.
 DIY methods simply cannot reach these pipes safely or effectively.

 When to Call a Professional